Axle7XStriker/machine-translator/project-proposal.md

 ### Milestones

 - Collect language datasets for English and various Indian languages such as Hindi, Urdu, Punjabi, etc.
-- Develop an RNN Encoder - Decoder taking English - Hindi as the first language pair.
+- Develop a Phrase-based Statistical Machine Translation model taking English - Hindi as the first language pair.
-- Iteratively extend the framework developed for English - Hindi to work with other languages as well.
 - Train and Validate the system to fix its hyperparameters.
 - Test the system on various language datasets both manually and automatically.
-- Develop an interactive UI for the machine translation system.
-(OPTIONAL)